 American Society of Addiction Medicine (ASAM), “has long recognized addiction as a chronic disease of the brain that can be treated effectively with evidence-based therapy, including psychosocial treatments and FDA-approved medications as part of medication-assisted treatment (MAT)”.2 In fact, pharmacotherapies for opioid addiction used in conjunction with behavioral therapies and additional recovery support services (MAT) have proven to be highly effective in the treatment of opioid addiction, according to Substance Abuse and Mental Health Services Administration (SAMHSA) and ASAM.

-Dr. James Fenley, Director of Addiction Services, has indicated that since implementation of the MAT program, clients have stated that the clinic has become a safe place where they feel a source of compassion and care.
-At least 41% of clients have co-occurring disorders, making the close relationship with outpatient services a critical component to treatment.
-Furthermore, clients with longstanding MAT compliance usually participate not only in therapy, but also support groups — primarily 12 step recovery.
+Dr. James Fenley, Director of Addiction Services, has indicated that since the implementation of the MAT program, clients have stated that the clinic has become a safe place where they feel a source of compassion and care.
+At least 41% of clients have co-occurring disorders, making the close relationship with outpatient services a critical component of treatment.
+Furthermore, clients with longstanding MAT compliance usually participate not only in therapy but also in support groups, primarily in 12-step recovery.

-During fiscal year 2018-19, 64% of clients completed at least 3 months of treatment and nearly half of the patients have been in the program for nine months to a year.
-At time of discharge, 54% of clients were employed and 92% lived in stable housing.
+During the fiscal year 2018-19, 64% of clients completed at least 3 months of treatment, and nearly half of the patients have been in the program for nine months to a year.
+At the time of discharge, 54% of clients were employed, and 92% lived in stable housing.
 Of the 329 clients served in the MAT program during the last fiscal year, 96% of all drug tests administered were negative for opiates.
-With these successful performance measures, it’s apparent that the MAT program is vital for clients served and for the community in fighting the opioid epidemic plaguing this state.
+With these successful performance measures, it’s apparent that the MAT program is vital for the clients served and for the community in fighting the opioid epidemic plaguing this state.

 1Drugs Identified in Deceased Persons, Florida Medical Examiners, 2018 Interim Report, Florida Department of Law Enforcement